Client ResourcesCase StudyWorking with Clients

 Try to get feedback from people in different demographics

 For example, you may want to recruit people from different geographical locations.
-If you're designing a website, you may want to recruit users from the United States, Canada, Australia, Europe, and Asia.
+If you're designing a website, you may wish to recruit users from the United States, Canada, Australia, Europe, and Asia.

-Ask testers to rate the product or service from 0 to 10, with 0 being “not at all” and ten being “very much.”
-For usability testing, it's better to have a smaller range of ratings since it's easier to notice differences between them.
+Ask testers to rate the product or service from 0 to 10, with zero being “not at all” and 10 being “very much.”
+It's better to have a smaller range of ratings for usability testing since it's easier to notice differences between them.

-Make sure you record the responses to the survey and note the time it took each tester to complete it.
+Ensure you record the survey responses and note the time each tester took to complete it.
 You can also use this information to determine whether the testers' feedback was consistent and if there were any issues with the survey itself.

-You may ask testers to fill out the survey or provide feedback in an interview several days after they first provided their initial response.
-This way, you'll have a more comprehensive view of their thoughts and feelings about your product.
+You may ask testers to fill out the survey or provide feedback in an interview several days after offering their initial response.
+This will give you a more comprehensive view of their thoughts and feelings about your product.

 When using the interview method, ask the tester to write down their feedback in a free-form way.
 As a result, they'll have the ability to provide more details.